awsdocs/aws-sam-developer-guide/doc_source/serverless-policy-template-list.md

 ## SageMakerCreateEndpointConfigPolicy<a name="sagemaker-create-endpoint-config-policy"></a>

-Gives permission to create an endpoint configuration in Amazon SageMaker\.
+Gives permission to create an endpoint configuration in SageMaker\.

 ```
         "Statement": [